 MONEY AND FAME Cesare's wealth came from his family connections and his conquests.
 His fame, or infamy, was widespread, fueled by his ambitious and often ruthless actions.

 FOOD AND DRINK Cesare might have been a military mastermind, but he wasn't exactly known for his piety.
-One particularly scandalous event was the "Banquet of Chestnuts" in 1501.
-Imagine a fancy dinner party at the Vatican, except instead of ambassadors and dignitaries, there were 50 prostitutes.
+One particularly scandalous event was the "Banquet of Chestnuts," a supper held by Cesare Borgia in the Papal Palace on October 30, 1501 where fifty prostitutes were in attendance for the entertainment of the guests.

 MUSIC AND ARTS He benefited from the patronage of his father and sister, surrounded by Renaissance art and music